- Sutures are strong, flexible tissues that hold an infant’s cranial bones together.

-- Stay up-to-date on your child’s vaccines, such as those that protect against certain strands of meningitis.
+- Stay up to date on your child’s vaccines, including those that protect against certain strands of meningitis.

-- Avoid taking your child around individuals who have or have recently had meningitis.
+- Avoid exposing your child to people who have, or have recently had, meningitis.

 - Protect your child from an accidental trauma to the head by placing bumper pads in the crib, properly installing car seats, and eliminating unstable objects from the child’s environment.

-- Provide the daily-recommended allowance of nutrients and fluids for your child, as recommended by your physician.
+- Provide your child with the proper daily intake of nutrients and fluids as recommended by your doctor.

-- Seek immediate medical care for unusual symptoms to prevent suture separation.
+- Seek immediate medical care for unusual symptoms your child is experiencing.